 We benchmark openTSNE (v0.6.0) against three popular open-source implementations from scikit-learn (v0.24.2), MulticoreTSNE (v0.1), and FIt-SNE (v1.2.1).
 The benchmarks were run on a server-grade Intel Xeon E5-2650 processor.
 To generate benchmark data sets of different sizes, we subsampled data from the 10X Genomics 1.3 million mouse brain data set five times, resulting in five different data sets for each size.
 In total, we run each implementation on 30 different data sets.

 For each run, five separate datasets were generated by sampling from the 10X 1.3 Million Brain Cells dataset (available here).
 We reduce the number of dimensions to 50 principal components, following the standard single-cell pipeline.
 Each t-SNE implementation was then run on every dataset using the following parameters:

-perplexity=30, learning_rate=200 for 250 early exaggeration iterations with factor 12 and 750 standard iterations with factor 1.
+perplexity=30, learning_rate=200 for 250 early exaggeration iterations with exaggeration 12 and 750 standard iterations with exaggeration 1.
 Other parameters were set to their default values.
-This was then repeated for different sample sizes (1,000, 100k, 250k, 500k, 750k, 1mln) resulting in 30 runs for each imlpementation.
+This was then repeated for different sample sizes (1,000, 100k, 250k, 500k, 750k, 1mln) resulting in 30 runs for each implementation.

 Caveats when running benchmarks¶